georgios1995/polykatoikia_topology/README.md

 The developed tool assists architects in rapidly gaining a comprehensive understanding of potential layouts by incorporating critical parameters such as daylight into the early stages of design.
 This integration enhances decision-making in the design process, leading to more informed and efficient architectural solutions.

 ALL TEH FILES IN THE WIP FOLDER IS STILL UNDER DEVELOPMENT.

-A DETAILS README FILE IS IN PROGRESS.
+A DETAILED README FILE IS IN PROGRESS.